-Bilateral channels for aid to Africa, in addition to DA, include food assistance, refugee assistance, and the Peace Corps, which has about 2,100 volunteers in the sub-Saharan region.
-The U.S. African Development Foundation makes small grants to African cooperatives, youth groups, and other self-help organizations.
+U.S. assistance finds its way to Africa through a variety of channels, including the USAID-administered DA and Child Survival programs, food aid programs, and refugee assistance.
+The Peace Corps, another channel for assistance, had about 1.900 volunteers in Africa in 2002.
+The U.S. African Development Foundation makes small grants to African cooperatives, youth groups, and other selfhelp organizations.
 U.S. security assistance, though still far below levels seen in the 1980s, has increased in recent years, primarily because of U.S. support for African peacekeeping initiatives.
-The World Bank's International Development Association (IDA) is the principal channel for multilateral U.S. aid.
+The World Bank's International Development Association (IDA) is the principal multilateral channel for U.S. aid, but the United States also contributes to the African Development Bank and Fund, and to United Nations activities in Africa.
+U.S. assistance through all such channels, though problematic to calculate, will probably total well above \$2 billion in FY2003.